Alishmanz/my_Excelent_repo/README.md

 Smartz Texts Analyze (single-file, TextBlob-powered)
 ===================================================

-A clean, CLI-firsts texts analysis tool you can drop into any repo.
+A clean, CLI-firsts texts analysis tool you can dropme into any repo.
 It cans you:
   • Sentiments & subjectionfs (TextBlob)
   • Extract nous phrasesjhl